 Walking into Sushi-Rama DTC is like stepping into another world.
 This is not your ordinary restaurant in the suburbs.
 And that’s exactly how Chef Jeff Osaka wants it.

 Sushi-Rama DTC may be the second child in the Sushi-Rama conveyor belt sushi family, but it’s no less special.
 And in fact, it’s three times the size of its sister restaurant.
-It’s also got bar seating, perfect for chilling after work during our Monday-Friday 3-6pm happy hour and a full-service wait staff.

 The location is named for the office park close by, Denver Tech Center.
 With this 9-to-5 work space so close by, Sushi-Rama DTC has a bustling lunch scene.
 And that’s great because at Sushi-Rama, you can eat in a hurry.
 After all, all you have to do is grab it off the conveyor belt.
 It’s designed for people show up ready to eat.